St Thomas' Church, Stockport: Present day

 Services are held in the church on Sundays and major Christian festivals, and are usually accompanied by a robed choir.
 Recent repairs and restorations have including replacing the roof, and repairing the clock faces and upper parts of the tower.
 In 2014, new washroom facilities were installed along with disabled access, at a cost of £45,000, to enable the church to be more effectively used as a venue for concerts and recitals.
 The upper gallery ceilings were completely restored in 2016.

-The church stands in the modern catholic tradition of the Church of England.
+The church stands in the modern Catholic tradition of the Church of England.

+In 2026 the church was purchased by the local congregation of the Coptic Orthodox Church, and named St Mary and St Thomas Coptic Orthodox Church.
+The church has been renovated and is now used for regular worship by the large and mixed congregation of Coptic Orthodox in Manchester and the surrounding areas.